Default.cfg usage and distribution

 4. Save the file as default.cfg.

-5. Move the default.cfg file in the default installation folder of Remote Desktop Manager (C:\Program Files\Devolutions\Remote Desktop Manager).
-This applies whether Remote Desktop Manager is installed or used in a portable setup.
+5. Move the default.cfg file into the default installation folder of Remote Desktop Manager (C:\Program Files\Devolutions\Remote Desktop Manager).
+This applies whether Remote Desktop Manager is installed or runs in portable mode.

 Distribute the default.cfg file

 Administrators can distribute the default.cfg file using any method that fits their environment.
-For example, within Intune, you can deploy the file to C:\Users\%USERNAME%\AppData\Local\Devolutions\RemoteDesktopManager\.
+For example, within Intune, you can deploy the file to C:\Program Files\Devolutions\Remote Desktop Manager.

 New users

-When a new user creates a profile, Remote Desktop Manager detects the default.cfg.
+When a user opens the application for the first time and no configuration exists, Remote Desktop Manager detects the default.cfg.
 If found, it uses the file as the template to create the user's configuration file.
-To create it, export your current Remote Desktop Manager configuration and rename the exported file to default.cfg.

 Existing users